West Virginia vs. Texas Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- West Virginia and its opponents have combined for 56 points or more only one time this season.
+- West Virginia and its opponents have combined for 56 points -- this matchup's over/under -- just one time this season.

-- Texas Tech's games have gone over 56 points in three of four chances this season.
+- So far this season, 75% of Texas Tech's games (3/4) have had more combined points than Saturday's total of 56.

-- The two teams combine to score 71.3 points per game, 15.3 more than the total in this contest.
+- These two squads combine to surrender 50.3 points per game, 5.7 fewer than this contest's over/under.

-- This contest's total is 5.7 points above the 50.3 these two squads combine to surrender per game this season.

-- The average total in Mountaineers games this season is 54.3, 1.7 points fewer than Saturday's total of 56 .
+- In 2021, games involving the Red Raiders have averaged a total of 58.3 points, 2.3 more than the set total in this contest.

 West Virginia Stats and Trends

-- In West Virginia's four games this year, it has three wins against the spread.
+- In West Virginia's four games this season, it has three wins against the spread.

 - The Mountaineers covered the spread in their only game when favored by 7 points or more.

-- West Virginia's games this year have hit the over on one of four set point totals (25%).

-- The Mountaineers rack up 32.5 points per game, comparable to the 33.5 per outing the Red Raiders give up.
+- The Mountaineers average 32.5 points per game, comparable to the 33.5 per outing the Red Raiders allow.

 - Find the latest spread and moneyline odds for West Virginia at SISportsbook.